 Many people ask if getting your credit score from Credit Karma will your hurt your credit score.
 The answer is no. Viewing your credit scores at CreditKarma.com has no effect on your credit score at all.

 The Bottom Line

 Using a credit score website to track and analyze your credit score can be a big help when you’re in the process of looking for a loan.
 Just remember that when you are shopping for a loan, you should always talk to several lenders and compare offers before choosing one.
 And if you’re unsure of how accurate your Credit Karma score is compared to the number your lender will pull, just wait until you are ready to actually take the loan out.
 That way you can batch all of your inquiries together and find out your credit score during the application process.
 Then you won’t risk hurting your score with multiple hard pulls on your credit report from different lenders.
-Even if most lenders use a FICO score instead of the VantageScore 3.0 provided by Credit Karma, you should still have a general idea of where your credit score sits.
+Even if most lenders use a FICO score instead of the VantageScore 3.0 provided by Credit Karma, they still offer a useful service.

 So does Credit Karma prepare you for the loan application process?
 The bottom line is that Credit Karma does provide reputable credit scores that come directly from the information (and formulas) furnished by the credit bureaus.
 For people looking for a free, reliable way to monitor their credit scores, Credit Karma provides real-time updates and personalized advice to help you raise your score.
 But nothing is an exact science and you can’t rely solely on your Credit Karma scores to determine how likely you are to get approved for a loan.
 However, more information is always better than none, especially when it’s free.